Click here to see the Standard Retail Rates/Impact Fees/Meter & Installation Fees

-HOW TO SIGN UP FOR RESIDENTIAL WATER SERVICE
+HOW TO SIGN UP FOR RESIDENTIAL (RETAIL) WATER SERVICE

-- Complete a water service application.
-Click here to download a Residential application.
+- Complete a Retail Water Service Application.
+Click here to download a Retail Service Application.

 RESIDENTIAL & AGRICULTURAL WATER